HueVirtualCreature/SAMMIVtubeStudioExtension/README.md

 # Lioranboard2VTubeStudioExtension
-  This is an extension/plugin for Lioranboard 2 that allows one to control Denchisoft's VTubeStudio using their API In short, this extension allows one to trigger hotkeys defined in VTubeStudio without the need to simulate key presses.
+  This is an extension/plugin for Lioranboard 2 that allows one to control Denchisoft's VTubeStudio using their API.
+  In short, this extension allows one to trigger hotkeys defined in VTubeStudio without the need to simulate key presses.
 Simulating key presses is a problem, primarily due to possible key assignment conflicts.
 For instance, you may assign a hotkey to trigger with "Control + 1", but there may be an untold number of concurrently running programs that also utilize this assignment, leading to some unforeseen consequences.